 Memory loss is probably the most common symptom people think of when they hear the words “Alzheimer’s disease.”
-Or, effects like confusion and agitation may come to mind.
+Or, effects like confusion and moments of becoming upset may come to mind.
 However, some physical symptoms are also associated with Alzheimer’s disease – sometimes even before the mental symptoms appear.

 Common Alzheimer’s Physical Symptoms

 Some of the physical symptoms of Alzheimer’s include:

 - Mobility issues: Your loved one may begin having problems with coordination and will need to use a walker or cane to avoid a fall.
 You may notice rigid muscles or tremors, too.

 - Repeating the same action: Repetitive behaviors like opening and closing a drawer, continually checking that a door is locked, or filling a pet’s food bowl over and over again are all symptoms of Alzheimer’s.
 Those with Alzheimer’s tend to forget they’ve just completed a task.

 - Poor hygiene: If your loved one was always well-kempt, you may start to notice that they aren’t taking good care of their personal hygiene.
 This may be due to forgetfulness as well, or it could be that they have become apathetic about their appearance.
 They also may wear the same clothes many days in a row.